-It is important to understand that the angle of the clubface will influence a golfers’ ability to get into a proper impact position.
+It is important to understand that the angle of the clubface will influence a golfers' ability to get into a proper impact position.
 Athletic instinct will always compensate in order to position the face squarely (or as squarely as possible!) at contact.
-Thus, a square clubface will allow any golfer to naturally assume a world class impact!
+Thus, a square clubface will allow any golfer to naturally more repeatable impact position.

 - Here the face is looking more towards the sky than is optimal